NikosAlexandris/i.landsat8.swlst/README.md

-*i.landsat8.swlst* is an implementation of a practical Slit-Window (SW) algorithm, estimating land surface temperature (LST), from the Thermal Infra-Red Sensor (TIRS) aboard Landsat 8 with an accuracy of better than 1.0 K.
+*i.landsat8.swlst* is a GRASS GIS add-on, implementating a practical Slit-Window (SW) algorithm, estimating land surface temperature (LST), from the Thermal Infra-Red Sensor (TIRS) aboard Landsat 8 with an accuracy of better than 1.0 K.